Graph

 edges Get all edges, consisting of the the source vertex, target vertex, whether the edge is directed, and the data.

-generate Generate all connected graphs with external_edges half-edges and the given allowed list
+generate Generate all connected graphs with external_edges half-edges and the given allowed list of vertex connections

 node Get the idxth node, consisting of the edge indices and the data.